As amended on December 19, 2022

 Section 8.
 Voting

 At each meeting of the Society, each member present shall be entitled to one vote.
-The Board of Directors and Executive Committee may vote by electronic means.
+The Board of Directors and Executive Committee may vote by electronic/email means.
 The results of such votes shall be incorporated into the meeting minutes of the next formal Board of Directors meeting.
 For the annual meeting, voting will be permitted as is set out in Article IV, Section 2B.
 There shall be no voting by proxy, except as provided in Article IV, Section 2B and under Article XIV – Amendments.
 Voting procedures involving standing committees are set out in Article VIII, Section 4.

 Section 9.
 Quorum

-At each meeting of the society, except meetings of the Board of Directors and Executive Committee, a quorum shall consist of one-fifth of the voting members; but those present at any meeting, although less than a quorum, may adjourn the meeting, without further notice, to any given time.
+At each meeting of the society, except meetings of the Board of Directors and Executive Committee, a quorum shall consist of one-eighth of the voting members; but those present at any meeting, although less than a quorum, may adjourn the meeting, without further notice, to any given time.

 Section 1.
 Member Guests